 A queen was supposed to be the exemplar for all women of the nation, setting an example of humility, piety and chastity.
 Clearly only an educated woman would own one of these exquisite books, which were often given as wedding gifts.

 Hidden away in the Biblioteque Municipale de Lyons is the Hours of Mary Tudor, Queen of France and Duchess of Suffolk.
-(Bibliotheque Municipale de Lyons Ms 1558) Illuminated by Jean Poyer this is an example of the the work of one very best French early modern illuminators.
-The characters who appear in the story of the life of the Virgin are all clad in white.
-This gives a ghostly feel to the paintings.
+(Bibliotheque Municipale de Lyons Ms 1558) Illuminated by either Jean Poyer, or Jean Boudichon, either way this is an example of the the work of one very best French early modern illuminators.
+The characters who appear in the story of the life of the Virgin are all clad in white giving a ghostly feel to the paintings.
 The anomaly is the page showing St Jerome kneeling at the foot of the cross.
 This is a double page illumination with a strewn naturalistic border on the right hand page, while St Jerome is contained by an architural frame.

 On the page opposite where the Magi kneel to the infant Christ, Mary has scribbled a note. “your louffyng frend and evere woll be dowryng my lyffe marie the french quene.”

 Some believe this was actually a note to Mary’s brother, Henry VIII, but it could equally have been meant for her husband, Louis XII of France.
 The eighteen year old Mary was widowed only three months after her marriage: Louis was considered old, but he was only fifty three.
-In Sarah Bryson’s biography of Mary, she examines this royal princess’s determination to enforce her brother to keep the promise she extracted from him on the quayside at Dover.
-Mary was about set off for Calais (still English in 1514) from where she would proceed through France and marry Louis XII, the French king.
-Henry had promised her that if she married Louis, and Louis died without an heir, Mary could choose her next husband.
-At the end of January 1515 in France, Mary secretly married the man Henry had sent to France to accompany her (and as much of her dowry as he could negotiate) to England.
-This was none other than Henry’s best friend, Charles Brandon.
-It is argued that Mary gave her brother this book of hours as a gift on her return.
-Henry appeared to be furious that his sister had married his best friend without his permission, but Ms Bryson believes this was public posturing because the king of England could not be seen to have been bested by a mere woman – even if she were his sister and a Dowager Queen of France.
-How it came to be in the municipal library of Lyons is not described on the library website.
+Mary was about set off for Calais (still English in 1514) from where she would proceed through France and marry Louis XII, the French king, but she had made her brother, Henry VIII, promise that if she married Louis, and Louis died without an heir, Mary could choose her next husband.
+At the end of January 1515 in France, Mary secretly married the man Henry had sent his best friend, Charles Brandon, to France to accompany her (and as much of her dowry as Brandon could negotiate) back to England.
+How the book came to be in the municipal library of Lyons is not described on the library website.
 If the book did return to England with Mary in 1515, then perhaps it was smuggled out again at a later date either during the religious reforms of Edward VI or during the Puritan Commonwealth of the 17th century.

 In the Hours of Anne Boleyn (Kings Ms 9) there are two similar scribbled messages.
 Underneath folio 66v – an image of the Annunciation – Anne Boleyn has written a note to Henry VIII.
 ‘Be daly prove you shall me fynde / To be to you bothe lovynge and kynde.‘